-One Year Into The Job, 3 Big Lessons About Special Counsel Robert Mueller
+A Year Into The Job, 3 Big Lessons About Special Counsel Robert Mueller

 The guilty pleas secured in the year of the Mueller team are over similar white collar-style transgressions; the most substantive was that of Manafort's former partner and Trump's former campaign vice chairman, Rick Gates.
 Other pleas — from a previously unknown Dutch attorney and a little-discussed online payments broker in California — are for lying to the FBI.

-Mueller commands an eye-watering breadth and depth of information.
+Mueller commands an eye-watering breadth and depth of information

 The special counsel's office has described in court documents when and how Manafort was making changes in a specific Microsoft Word document.